bbauska/dom/README.md

     src="./images/image016.png?raw=true"
     loading="lazy"
     style="width:40%;"
-    title=""
-    alt="." />
+    title="Query selector All example"
+    alt="Query selector All example." />
 </a>
 </p>
 <!-- image016.png -->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="D07">07.
 How to Get Value by Class Name using JavaScript?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>This article will show you how to use JavaScript to get value by class name.
-To get the value
+To get the
-of an element by its class name in JavaScript, you can use the <b><mark>getElementsByClassName()</mark></b> method.
-This method returns an array-like object of all elements with the specified class name.
+value of an element by its class name in JavaScript, you can use the
+<b><mark>getElementsByClassName()</mark></b> method.
+This method returns an array-like object
+of all elements with the specified class name.
 You can then access the value property of the first element in the array to get the value.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Example: In this example, we will get the <b><mark>classname</mark></b> of an element.</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->